Beth-Williams/STP/README.md

 **Images**

-Images used throughout the Application are available under the STP directory in the subfolders, Background, Navaigation, and Extra Tools.
+Images used throughout the Application are available under the STP directory in the subfolders, Background, NavCharts, and ExtraTools.